-To all my eager beavers and BforBloggers readers, This page consists of all the tools and services we use at BforBloggers every day.
-I believe in transparency and this ideology has given me a lot.
+For all BforBloggers readers, This page consists of all the tools and services I use at BforBloggers every day.
+I believe in transparency, and this ideology has given me a lot.

-Let me give you a quick list and an introduction to some of the best tools I have come through and used here at BforBloggers and then, we’ll move to a detailed discussion.
+Let me give you a quick list and an introduction to some of the best tools I have come through and used here at BforBloggers.

 - No self-pings

 - Similar posts